hackclub/hackclub/meetings/2015-07-15_club_things.md

     - Getting the word out
       - Big Facebook groups for the school - posted in a variety of groups
       - Told people to tell their friends
-      - Tons of people don't have Facebooks.
+      - Tons of people don't have Facebook accounts.
 Going around with spreadsheet was a great way to get people interested.
       - Flashy posters
       - Told all of the teachers who teach computer classes (everything from word processing to programming) to spread the word to their classes